Dog Anxiety: What Dog Owners Need To Know

 - Give your companions food and water a few hours before the trip.

-- Exercise the dog about 20 minutes before the car ride
+- Exercise the dog for about 20 minutes before the car ride.

-- Spray dog pheromones in the car that mimics the odor of a nursing mother dog to relax the adult dog.
+- Spray dog pheromones in the car that mimics the odor of a nursing mother dog to calm the adult dog.